blazingjove/C195_V1/README.txt

 VM: OpenJDK 64-Bit Server VM by JetBrains s.r.o.
 javafx: openjfx-21.0.6
 mysql connector: mysql-connector-java-8.0.41
-Additional report

-For the custom report, I chose to display the number of appointments per Country.
-I chose to have sql do all the work and created a query that contains inner joins which combines three tables and spits out two columns (Country and count).
-The query is complicated but made the java side was very simple and I was able to pull this information into a tableview to present the data.
+Additional report: located in the reports tab generates an alert of the next occurring appointment with all the appointment information in the alert

 How to run the program
-As the program starts, a login screen is presented.
-The user will be required to have a valid username and password that matches information in a mysql database.
-This program requires java 11 and has not been tested with any other jvm.
+Program starts, connects to sql database and prompts user to login with a username and password that is checked against the user information in the database. after login a tabbed window is Displayed with appointments, customers, reports, and settings.